Rwandan Parliament passes law making Kiswahili official language

-Rwandan lawmakers Wednesday passed the law establishing Kiswahili as an official language in addition to English, French and local Kinyarwanda.
+KIGALI Rwanda (Xinhua) — Rwandan lawmakers Wednesday passed the law establishing Kiswahili as an official language in addition to English, …

 Rwandan Parliament passes law making Kiswahili official language